mzrimsek/server-config/stacks/core/infrastructure/README.md

 - Duplicati is being used for backing up some files to Google Drive.
 Duplicati can't interact to create files at it's destination when not running in Host mode for some reason.
 [See here](https://forum.duplicati.com/t/google-drive-shared-drive-path-error/14036/3)
 - Make sure to rename the Authelia config file to "configuration.yml" if copying to the volume
 - Make sure to rename the Wireguard config file to "config.yaml" if copying to the volume.
 If you need the config file, it needs to be in the directory that will be mounted BEFORE you run the container, otherwise it will create and mount a directory with the filename.
 [It's stupid](https://stackoverflow.com/a/42260979).
+- Bazarr doesn't really need to live in the VPN network but it does need direct access to the Sonarr and Radarr services, so adding it to the VPN services seems like the easiest way to accomplish that